entrifis/gustav/README.md

 - I live in **one self-contained Markdown file**: `gustav.md`
 - I follow a clear, **linear workflow** made up of distinct stages
+- You can use your existing requirements, whatever its format
 - I handle **minimal or complex input** equally well
 - I create **intermediate files** inside a folder you choose — neatly organized
 - I’m comfortable with **monorepos, multi-repos, or single repos**